rardoz/wekinator-earth-sounds/README.md

-### wekinator-earth-sounds
+### Wekinator Earth Sounds

 An earthly experiment with wekinator.
 Build on React, Electron, NodeJS, and Socket.io.
 Use the `all classifiers` algo in Wekinator to output a beat based on 8 weather based input features.
-Using the KNN model for each output makes the most sense for this.
-I wanted to gracefully create beats for untrained areas of the map and not have the model be picky.
+Using the K-NN model for each output makes the most sense for this.
+I wanted to gracefully create beats for untrained areas of the map.

 ### Description

 Click on the map to get the weather for that location.
 The weather is a set of 8 inputs.
 Click the train checkbox to train your model with Wekinator.
 Click on the midi controls to adjust the output.
 The output is a set of 68 values.
 The first 4 outputs are the midi types.
 There are 235 classes per channel.
-The Other 64 inputs have 2 classes per input and are the step controls.
+The other 64 inputs have 2 classes per input and are the step controls.
 1 is off and 2 is on.

+There are binary versions of this under the [release tab](https://github.com/rardoz/wekinator-earth-sounds/releases) in github so you don't have to go through the hassle of development mode.
+This includes a wekinator project that is already trained.

 ![alt text](/icons/app-screenshot.png 'Working model')